tbates/tbates.github.io/_posts/2020-10-20-What_you_want_is_what_you_get.markdown

 Additional items of note are that:

-1. Aspiration is not are not completely determined by the exogenous measures.
+1. Aspiration is not completely determined by the exogenous measures.
 2. The occupational and educational aspiration manifests are not completely determined by latent aspiration.
 3. The measured variables forming aspiration covary each with the other, and are exogenous to the model.